yanivmo/shuz/README.md

 ### Terminal output functions

-- `ec` - More consistent echo.
+- `shuz::ec` - More consistent echo.
-- `ecn` - More consistent echo; without the new line.
+- `shuz::ecn` - More consistent echo; without the new line.
-- `br` - Outputs new line.
+- `shuz::br` - Outputs new line.
-- `success` - Informs that everything goes as planned.
+- `shuz::success` - Informs that everything goes as planned.
-- `warn` - Outputs a menasing message.
+- `shuz::warn` - Outputs a menasing message.
-- `error` - Outputs a scary message.
+- `shuz::error` - Outputs a scary message.
-- `fail` - Outputs a message and kills the script.
+- `shuz::fail` - Outputs a message and kills the script.

+### Assertions and expectations

-- `assert` - Outputs a message and kills the script if the previous command failed.
+- `shuz::assert_success` - Outputs a message and kills the script if the previous command failed.
+- `shuz::expect_command`- Succeeds if the command in the argument can be found.
+- `shuz::assert_command`- Outputs a message and kills the script if the command in the argument cannot be found.

 ### Terminal colors